GogoVega/RFIDtoEEPROM/README.md

 This library is used for saving an RFID Code to your Arduino's EEPROM or I2C EEPROM rather than your Code to avoid **showing your RFID Code**.
 To then check if the Code corresponds to a Code already registered.

-**Warning:** you must use the same number of bytes in your functions as defined in the Constructor and less than or equal to 16!
+**Warning:** you must use the same number of bytes in your functions as defined in the Constructor!

 ## How To Use